Domaine Pfister, Bas Rhin

 If you like wines marked above all by purity of fruit, elegance, and character (to say nothing of reasonable pricing), you have come to the right place.
 Domaine Pfister farms forty parcels totaling ten hectares (twenty-five acres) of vines, twenty-five percent of which is in Riesling.
 Mélanie “officially” took over from her father with the 2006 vintage, but dad is far from retiring.
 He very proudly has got his daughter’s back, and works the vines as hard as he ever did.
 He just no longer sweats the cellar work.

 Leading up to that transition, Mélanie did internships at the following estates: Zind-Humbrecht (Alsace), Méo-Camuzet (Burgundy), Château Cheval Blanc (Saint Emilion), Château d’Yquem (Sauternes) and Craggy Range (New Zealand).
 It’s worth considering that most aspiring winemakers would take it as a fine feather in the cap to be accepted into any one of those training programs, and Mélanie got into all of them.
-In 2005, she made the first Cuvée 8, a blended wine that she had long envisioned and so named because she is the eighth generation Pfister to make wine at the domain.
+In 2005, she made the first Cuvée 8 (now called Mel), a blended wine that she had long envisioned and so named because she is the eighth generation Pfister to make wine at the domain.
 Following the transition, the next big step she took came after the harvest in 2010, when she broke ground on a new cellar.
 She knows how she wants to make and handle her wine, and beginning with the 2011 vintage she has been able to do just that.

 At the beginning of 2018 Mélanie and her father decided to embark 100% into organic viticulture.
 Certification takes three years and is expected with vintage 2021.